Posted on October 28, 2019 in Defense Strategies

 There are three very simple pieces of advice to follow if you find yourself placed under arrest or even just questioned by the police:

 If you or a loved one has been arrested, then you are entering a crucial part of your criminal proceedings.
 Much can be done at this early stage if you get an attorney on board.
-Call the attorneys at AZ Defenders at 480-456-6400 or contact us online today to schedule a free consultation so we can figure out how to best help you and tailor a defense specific to your case.
+Call the Phoenix criminal lawyers at AZ Defenders at (480) 456-6400 or contact us online today to schedule a free consultation so we can figure out how to best help you and tailor a defense specific to your case.